Pulse Shaping Filter Design for Integrated Sensing & Communication with Zak-OTFS: Numerical Results

 \subsection{Pulse Shaping Filter Visualization}

-Fig.~\ref{fig:pulse} visualizes the pulse shaping filter magnitudes and their energy spectral densities (ESD).
+Fig.~\ref{fig:pulse} visualizes the pulse shaping filter magnitudes and their energy spectral densities (ESD), excluding the RRC pulse.
 All pulse shapes have $99.99\%$ energy concentration within $f \in [\nicefrac{-B}{2},\nicefrac{B}{2}]$ and $t \in [\nicefrac{-T}{2},\nicefrac{T}{2}]$.
 We observe that the proposed IOTA pulse shapes are more localized than the Gaussian-sinc filter~\cite{Chockalingam2025_gs}.
 The IOTA PSWF pulse is also more localized than the IOTA Gaussian filter due to the optimality of the PSWF pulse in localization~\cite{pollak1961_pswf1,pollak1961_pswf2}.